 The History of the Shaker Kitchen

 Clean lines, timeless style and functionality may be some of the things you think of when you visualise a shaker kitchen.
-This style of craftmanship originates from a 17th century North American religious sect, called the Shakers.
+This style of craftmanship originates from 17th century England from the religious sect called, The Shakers.
 The Shakers were a sub group of the Quakers and were named after their animated, dynamic worshiping style.

 Like many eastern philosophies the Shakers rejected flamboyant design and embraced simplicity.
 Quality and practicality were essential and they even believed that great craftmanship was an act of prayer in its self.
 Mortise and tenon joinery and dovetailing were a hallmark of the Shaker style and are replicated to this day.